 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided the oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton.

 Washington Oral Surgeons Drs.
-Guo, Trimble and Morton use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Guo, Morton, Obenchain and Cho use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
-Guo, Trimble or Morton.
+Guo, Morton, Obenchain or Cho.

 Frequently Asked Questions About Distraction Osteogenesis

 What does the term distraction osteogenesis mean?
 Simply stated, distraction osteogenesis means the slow movement apart (distraction) of two bony segments in a manner such that new bone is allowed to fill in the gap created by the separating bony segments.

 Is the surgery for distraction osteogenesis more involved than “traditional surgery” for a similar procedure?
 No. Distraction osteogenesis surgery is usually done on an outpatient basis with most of the patients going home the same day of surgery.
 The surgical procedure itself is less invasive so there is usually less pain and swelling.

 Will my insurance company cover the cost of osteogenesis surgical procedure?
 Most insurance companies will cover the cost of the osteogenesis surgical procedure provided that there is adequate and accurate documentation of the patients condition.
 Of course, individual benefits within the insurance company policy vary.
 After you are seen for your consultation at our office, we will assist you in determining whether or not your insurance company will cover a particular surgical procedure.